mitraman/eventful/manuscript/ch03-what.md

 ## Coupling

-One of the goals you'll often hear software archtiects talk about is less or looser coupling between systems.
-[Coupling is TK.]
-The advantage of a system with less coupling between components is that change can happen indepentally.
-That means if we change the code in one component we won't need to change the code in other components in the system.
+In a software system, we say two components have a high degree of coupling when they are highly dependent on each other.
+High coupling means that a change to one software component will necessitate changes to another component that is dependent on it.
+This concept of coupling in software design has been with us for a long time.
+The term coupling comes from Larry Constantine and his work on structured design in the late 1960s and early 1970s.
+It's been a long time since Constantine first identified the costs of coupling, but years later software designers still find themselves battling to reduce coupling costs.

 [TK sidenote - Larry Constantine, structured design]

-Loose coupling can enable a software team to realise great benefits.
-In a truly loosely coupled systems, the cost of changing code is reduced because the impact of a change is well bounded.
-For example, if two modules A and B are loosely coupled, I can run a project to change the code in module A without having to change, test or coordinate with module B at all.
-That can greatly in crease change velocity and cost.

-In realty, coupling isn't a binary characteristic that you can just turn off or on.
-It turns out to be a spectrum with many different facets (footnote - Eric's paper).
-You can get the benefits of loosely coupled systems if you can manage to actually de-couple the parts that matter.
+That's because high degrees of coupling makes software changes more expensive and harder to execute.
+Coupling increases the amount of change work we need to do - a change to one component requires a team to change other dependent components to avoid breaking the system.
+In a complex software system, changes to a component with high coupling can create a massive wave of change, as each component's change triggers a corresponding change in another dependent module.
+In practice, this becomes a change coordination nightmare as changes need to be managed across multiple teams.
+In systems with high degrees of coupling, the pace of change can grind to a halt.

+### In Pursuit of Looser Coupling

+It's no wonder that software designers prioritise patterns, principles and technologies that make it easier to reduce software coupling.
+In fact, the goal of _looser coupling_ between components has heavily influenced the way we design and build software.
+This focus has lead to object oriented programming patterns like _Abstract Factory_, _Facade_, _Visitor_ and _Iterator_ to reduce the code changes we need to make within our applications.

+Similarly, there's been a long history of reducing coupling for API based software architectures.
+Corba, XML, SOAP, REST and microservices integrations have all been introduced and popularised largely because they offer the promise of "looser coupled" systems.
+Each new wave of an integration style brings the promise of finally solving the "coupling problem".
+When the circumstances are right, this leads to a wave of mass adoption and sadly it often results in discrediting of an existing integration style.
+This is almost always followed closely by a wave of discontentment as software designers realise that the coupling hasn't disappeared.

+Within this narrative, its easy to feel like the situation is hopeless.
+But, don't be fooled!
+As an industry, we've made steady progress towards better architectural patterns that fit the technology of the day.
+Our ability to change software quickly has vastly improved thanks to the hard work and innovative ideas of many people.
+The real danger is in viewing coupling as a simple, binary property that is either "loose" or "tight".
+The reality is a bit more complex.
+In fact, in their paper on the facts of coupling, Erik Wilde and Cesare Pautasso list twelve different types of coupling that can exist, including discovery, binding, evolution and models.

+As the event-driven, asynchronous style of integration gains popularity, we're hearing the refrain of a silver bullet for coupling again.
+Asynchronous communication is being held up as an example of an integration style that does "loose coupling" properly.
+There are in fact, some aspects of an Eventful style that reduce software coupling.
+But, if you're building an Eventful system it's important that you understand what aspects of loose coupling you get for free and which ones you'll need to work hard to get.

-### The Loosely Coupled Event System
+### The Loosely Coupled Eventful System

+////
 Event-based architectures and asynchrounous APIs are often touted as being "loosely coupled".
 That's true to an extent, but be careful - it may not be de-coupled in a way that is useful to your needs.
 As we described earlier, de-coupling software components helps us reduce the amount of effort we need to spend on writing and maintianing code.
 So, does a decoupled asynchronous API help us do that?
+////

 As we described in chapter [x], an asynchronous API has some unique interaction characteristics.
 Instead of a request-reply model, asynchronous APIs often use a publish-subsribe model, in which multiple subscribers consume asynchronous event messages.
 We also described the important role of infrastructure and how it further seperates the event publisher from the consumer.